PietroGriffa/Emergence-of-Cooperation/code/README.md

 * ```world.leadership = true```
 * ```world.n_leaders = 10```

-In order to reproduce the second case described in the report without leadership (see report, Figure 2, (e)/(f)), use the parameters above but:
+In order to reproduce the second case described in the report without leadership (
+    Figure 2, (e)/(f)), use the parameters above but:
 * ```world.leadership = false```